-What happens after you have reported something to the council
+What happens after you report something to us

-Reports will normally be acknowledged within 10 working days of receipt and you will be informed of the case officer dealing with the matter.
+We will usually acknowledge reports within 10 working days of receipt and we will inform you of the case officer dealing with the matter.

 Those cases of highest priority will be dealt with first.

 An initial investigation will normally be carried out within 10 working days.
 If a breach has occurred, the person responsible may be asked to put it right or make a planning application.
-If this approach fails, the council can then consider whether it is expedient to take more formal action.
+If this approach fails, we can then consider whether it is expedient to take more formal action.

-Northampton Borough Council treats breaches of planning regulations very seriously and is committed to bringing unauthorised development under control where it is considered necessary, expedient and proportionate to do so.
+We take breaches of planning regulations very seriously and are committed to bringing unauthorised development under control where it is considered necessary, expedient and proportionate to do so.

 Business uses of dwellings

 The use of you home in connection with your trade or business may not always be a matter for planning enforcement.
-The council will need to assess the harm to neighbours in each case from matters such as traffic, noise and disturbance.
+We will need to assess the harm to neighbours in each case from matters such as traffic, noise and disturbance.

-If you make a complaint to the council you can expect this to be acknowledged and you will be kept informed of the progress of the case.
+If you make a complaint to us you can expect it to be acknowledged and you will be kept informed of the progress of the case.

-If a formal notice is issued by the council it will be entered on a register pursuant to Section 188 of the Town and Country Planning Act, (as amended), and this register is available for public scrutiny during normal office hours at the council offices.
+If we issue a formal notice it will be entered on a register pursuant to Section 188 of the Town and Country Planning Act, (as amended), and this register is available for public scrutiny during normal office hours at the council offices.

 St Giles Square